luiscoco/Curso_Aprende_Blazor-MicrosoftSemanticKernel-Sample4-AskAboutYourPDF-VectorStoreRAG-version2/README.md

 This class that loads text from a **PDF file into a Vector Store**

+This code defines a **DataLoader** class, which loads content (text and images) from a **PDF** into a **Vector Database** (or vector store)

+It uses Microsoft libraries for vector data management, embeddings, and chat completion and leverages the PdfPig library for PDF parsing

+**Class Definition and Generics**: The **DataLoader** class is a generic type, where TKey represents a unique identifier for each record in the vector store

+The class requires instances of a key generator, a vector store collection, an embedding generation service, and a chat completion service to function

+**Loading and Processing PDFs (LoadPdf method)**:

+This method takes a PDF path and parameters for batch processing, such as batch size and delay between batches

+It reads text and images from the PDF in batches, converting any images to text using the chatCompletionService

+For each text snippet, it generates a unique key, associates a reference to the PDF page, and generates an embedding for the text

+This data is then upserted (inserted or updated) into the vector database.

+**Extracting Content from PDFs (LoadTextAndImages method)**: This helper method uses **PdfPig** to extract pages and their content (text and images) from the PDF

+Text is segmented into blocks and images are processed and stored along with the page number

+**Retry Mechanisms**: Two methods include retry logic: **GenerateEmbeddingsWithRetryAsync** and **ConvertImageToTextWithRetryAsync**

+These retries handle transient failures (e.g., rate-limiting errors indicated by TooManyRequests status) and delay before retrying up to three times

+**Data Models**: RawContent is a private class that represents the content of a PDF page, storing either text or an image and the page number

+Overall, this class reads and **processes PDF data to generate Embeddings and load them into a Vector Store**, enabling efficient storage and retrieval in applications like search or **Retrieval-Augmented Generation (RAG)** systems

 ```csharp
 // Copyright (c) Microsoft.
 All rights reserved.